kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 There has been (much!) [discussion] about whether the ideal API for this feature will mutate the `parentRefs` of a Route using a default Gateway to reflect the Gateway chosen, or whether it should not, relying instead on the `status` stanza to carry this information.
-This is obviously a key point that will need resolution before this GEP can graduate.
+Ultimately, mutating the `spec` of a Kubernetes resource introduces complexity which we should avoid if it's not required.
+Since we can gracefully provide default-Gateway functionality without mutating `parentRefs`, we will rely on `status` instead of mutating `parentRefs`.

 [discussion]: https://github.com/kubernetes-sigs/gateway-api/pull/3852#discussion_r2140117567

-Finally, although support for multiple default Gateways is a non-goal for this GEP, it's worth noting that allowing Chihiro full control over the default Gateway is very much a goal, which includes giving Chihiro a clean way to swap one default Gateway for another.
-This is important because a zero-downtime swap implies having two default Gateways running at the same time, since Kubernetes does not support any sort of atomic swap operation.

 ### Gateway for Ingress (North/South)

 There are two main aspects to the API design for default Gateways:

-1. Giving Ana a way to bind Routes to the default Gateway.
+1. Giving Ana a way to indicate that a Route should be defaulted.

-2. Giving Chihiro a way to control which Gateway is the default, and to enumerate which Routes are bound to it.
+2. Giving Chihiro a way to control which Gateways (if any) will accept defaulted Routes.

+3. Give anyone with read access to Routes (Ana, Chihiro, or Ian) a way to enumerate which Routes are bound to the default Gateways.

-#### 1. Binding a Route to the Default Gateway
+#### 1. Binding a Route to a Default Gateway

-For Ana to indicate that a Route should use the default Gateway, she MUST leave `parentRefs` empty in the `spec` of the Route, for example:
+For Ana to indicate that a Route should use a default Gateway, she MUST leave `parentRefs` empty in the `spec` of the Route, for example:

 ```yaml